bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 excerpt: This page summarises some of the costs and expected risks of deploying segregated witness.
 ---
 {% include _toc.html %}
+{% include _references.md %}

 # Introduction

-This post is a companion to the earlier post on [Segregated Witness Benefits](/en/2016/01/26/segwit-benefits/), giving an overview of the technical costs and risks that may be incurred by activating segregated witness via [BIP 141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki).
+This post is a companion to the earlier post on [Segregated Witness Benefits](/en/2016/01/26/segwit-benefits/), giving an overview of the technical costs and risks that may be incurred by activating segregated witness via [BIP141][].

 ## Aims